Rami-Sabbagh/Rami-Sabbagh.github.io/_posts/2017-10-26-LIKO-12-Doodle-1-Powder.md

 end
 ```

+I had to store the created particles in a table so they get updated each tick until they reach their static state.

 ---

-Next I have to hook the createParticle with the mouse, but wait, what about the mobile devices with multitouch ??
+Next I have to hook the `createParticle` function with the mouse, but wait, what about the mobile devices with multitouch ??
 I can simply handle this by storing each touch position in a table, and simulating the mouse as a touch on desktops.

 ```lua